-The Business History Studies Network (REDHE, by its acronym in Spanish) is pleased to be publishing the twenty seven issue of its virtual bulletin.
-Divided in five sections, the bulletin presents a thorough review of recent business history publications and events in Latin America.
+The Business History Studies Network (REHE, by its acronym in Spanish) is pleased to be publishing this thirtieth issue of its virtual bulletin.
+Divided in seven sections, the bulletin presents a thorough review of this year’s most important publications and events amongst the business history discipline in Latin America.